hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/create/ca-tools/Readme.md

     *component_state: "State of the organization"
     *component_location: "Location of the organization"
     *ca_url: "Ca url of the organization"
-    *refresh_cert_value: "Indicates if it is necessary to refresh user certificates" *proxy: "The proxy/ingress provider"
+    *proxy: "The proxy/ingress provider"
     *git_url: "The URL of git repo"
     *git_branch: "Git repo branch name"
     *charts_dir: "The path of chart files"
+    *orderers_list: "Provides orderer's names"
-    peers_list: "Provides the names and states of the peers"
+    *peers_list: "Provides the names and states of the peers" *orderers_network_list: "Provides the name of the orderers and the name of their organization" *peer_count: "total number of peers"
-    orderers_list: "orderer's names"
-    peer_count: "total number of peers"
+    *new_peer_count: "total number of new peers"
+    *add_peer_value: "Provides the value of add_peer"
+    *priority: "Provides the priority of organization"

 **include_role** : It includes the name of intermediatory role which is required for creating the CA Tools value file.

-#### 8. Git Push
+#### 12. Git Push
 This task pushes the above generated value files to git repo.
 ##### Input Variables
     GIT_DIR: "The path of directory which needs to be pushed"